davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 graphed.
 However, the axes of frequency graphs mean something different than the axes of spatial domain graphs.

-For regular functions, the graph axes represent spatial units.
+In the spatial domain, the graph axes represent spatial units.
 The graph is actually just a 2D space, in which a function is drawn.
 For frequency graphs, however,